 Setting the values

-By default, the only values that exist in this list are 'Undefined' and 'Cancelled / Terminated'.
+By default, the only values that exist in this list are 'Undefined', 'Cancelled / Terminated' and 'On Hold'.
 You may populate this list with your own service contract names by visiting Custom Values in the settings section and entering your own contract names and associated screen colour.

-Every contract will be undefined to start with, once you enter some of your own contract names in the custom values section, these will be in the list and available for selection.
+Every contract will be 'undefined' when first created, once you enter some of your own contract names in the custom values section, these will be in the list and available for selection.

 Each site product can be assigned to a given service route / engineer.
 As with the contract names, you can set up these routes within the Custom Values section.
 See the individual help topic 'Service Routes' Service routes allow you to assign multiple service jobs to one engineer for viewing and completing on his mobile app.